Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter1.md

 The blond man glanced at the other longship.
 His spear and sword were stored on that ship, kept somewhere within its cargo boxes.
 He felt… helpless without the feeling of the scabbard belt hugging his shoulders.
 His hand slowly found his seax and felt the leather of its sheath.

-His brother was about to speak.
-But before he could say anything, he was interrupted by Hjalvir, the man who stood on the bow.
-"The wind falters!" he loudly remarked.

-Both the blond man and his brother turned to face Hjalvir.
+"The wind falters!" a voice remarked loudly, his tone commanding.
+Both the blond man and his brother turned to face whoever had exclaimed.

-Hjalvir had short black hair that seemed to merge well with his beard, and a pair of pale green eyes that held a withering gaze.
-He faced everyone: the men who sat on their seats, and the women who watched over the animals and crates.
+It was Hjalvir, the man who stood on the bow.
+Hjalvir's short black hair was trimmed nicely for the practicality of his fighting-art.
+His beard ensured no one mistakened him for some boy, and even his eyes weren't as innocent.
+He had a withering gaze that could bore into the souls of anyone.
+He turned to oversee everyone on the ship: the men who sat on their seats, and the women who watched over the animals and crates.

 "Right, all of you!
-Get yourself an oar and prepare rowing," he said with a commanding voice.
+Get yourself an oar and prepare rowing," he ordered.
 He looked into the sky, noting where the sun sat.
 He lowered his gaze back down at the horizon and pointed there.
 "Northeast," he added.

 The rowers stood from their seats to gather their oars.
 The blond man did the same.
 He sat back down and lowered the head of the oar into the water.